 Without many successful examples of blockchain-supported applications, it is difficult to know which ones are likely to succeed in telecoms.
 Telcos are therefore unsure of where to focus their time and investments.In practice, applications that leverage blockchain’s ability to broker trust through transparency and decentralisation are still at an early stage of development.

-In the first report in this series, Moving beyond the lab: How to make blockchain pay we looked at eight of the most promising use cases in detail.
+In the first report in this series, Moving beyond the lab: How to make blockchain pay we looked at eight of the most promising applications in telecoms in detail.

 In this report, we look at a broader range of applications where blockchain is being tested to see if it can deliver better results than other technologies.